Mattresses

 Ignore the Abygda, spend your money on meatballs.

 There are quite a few good mattresses at Ikea, but this is not one of them.
-Its CHOICE Expert Rating of 67% isn't terrible, but we've tested over 15 Ikea mattresses and not only do most earn higher scores, some are also much cheaper.
+Its CHOICE Expert Rating of 67% isn’t terrible, but we’ve tested a lot of Ikea mattresses over the years and not only do most earn higher scores, some are also much cheaper.

 There are quite a few good mattresses at Ikea, but this is not one of them

-Other performance results are fairly middle of the road, which wouldn't be so bad if the Abygda was a bit cheaper.
-But it's hard to give it a glowing review when the higher-scoring Valevåg mattress costs just $399, and the Vesteroy model that is recommended by our experts is only $349.
+Other performance results are fairly middle of the road, which wouldn’t be so bad if the Abygda was a bit cheaper.
+But it’s hard to give it a glowing review when the higher-scoring Valevåg mattress costs just $399, and when virtually every other cheaper mattress in our review performs better for less money.

 Ignore the Abygda and spend your extra money on meatballs.